|

 their carts across it, cutting several tedious hours from their

-their friends and business acquaintances of their adventure
+business acquaintances of their adventure...

 Soon people were flocking to the frozen lake just to see the

-ice, and to walkor slideacross its frosty surface.
+ice and to walkor slideacross its frosty surface.

 And where the crowds came, commerce swiftly followed.